1926 Irish Census Records Released: A Window Into the Birth of a Nation

 Key Developments

 The records were made publicly available on 18 April 2026, providing a detailed snapshot of Irish society in the years immediately following the foundation of the state.
-The census documents record the names, ages, occupations, and addresses of every person in the country at the time, offering an unparalleled resource for family history research and historical scholarship.
+The census documents record the names, ages, occupations, and addresses of the 2.9 million people residing in the 26 counties of the Irish Free State at the time, offering an unparalleled resource for family history research and historical scholarship.
+The digitised census is available for free on the National Archives of Ireland website, with a user interface designed for accessibility similar to that of the previously released 1901 and 1911 censuses.

 Why It Matters

 The 1926 census records are not just a genealogical resource — they are a window into the social, economic, and cultural fabric of early independent Ireland.
 They reveal patterns of migration, occupation, religion, and family structure that shaped the country that Ireland became.
-For communities across Ireland and the diaspora, the release of these records is a moment of genuine connection with the past.
+For the global Irish diaspora — estimated at around 80 million people spread across the United Kingdom, the United States, Australia, and beyond — the records offer a precious opportunity to trace family roots and understand the lives of ancestors who lived through one of the most turbulent periods in Irish history.
+For historians and researchers, the dataset will underpin new studies in social and economic history, public health, housing, education, and linguistics.

 What's Next